 My name is Jenny Iverson, and I’m the PCNC at Aliamanu Middle School.
-That acronym stands for Parent/Community Network Coordinator.
-In a nutshell, it’s my job to welcome you to our school community and to communicate any pertinent information that will keep you connected to what’s happening at our school.
+PCNC stands for Parent/Community Network Coordinator.
+In a nutshell, it’s my job to welcome you to our school community, facilitate school and community relations, and to communicate any pertinent information that will keep you connected to what’s happening at our school.

 To communicate with you, I’ll send two regular publications—our school newsletter, PAW NOTES, typically published at the beginning of each month, and THE MIDDLE YEARS, sent in the middle of the month, designed to support and encourage parents of “tweens.”
 These will come to you via the email(s) you have provided to the school.
 If you are not seeing these communications, please check your junk mail and adjust your filters so that you can stay current on what’s happening at Aliamanu Middle School.
 If you know someone that is not receiving these, please reach out to let me know so we can ensure that they do!

 We recognize that you may be joining our AMS Ohana at any point during the school year.
 Please feel free to reach out to me at any time with your questions and to learn about our transition program for new students.
 Our friendly front office staff will be happy to help as you pay fees, add money to a lunch account, apply for free or reduced lunch, sign up for the bus, and take that beloved school-ID photo.
 Please note: we are a CASH ONLY school.